johburger/ZEN-garden/README_DB.md

 Utilize the following Jupyter notebook to automatically create csv with needed input data.

-- `04_get_carbon_emissions_annual_limit_adjustment.ipynb`: Retrieves the expected carbon noz stored for the adjustment of the annual carbon emissions limit.
+- `04_get_difference_carbon_emissions.ipynb`: Retrieves the expected change in carbon emissions for the adjustment of the annual carbon emissions limit.
 Configure the data paths in the notebooks as follows:

 - Input path: `output/data_n1_addition_0`